-Metal projections at either side of the case, which hold the spring bar onto which the bracelet or strap is attached.
+Metal projections across the top and bottom sides of a watch case, which hold spring bars onto which a bracelet or strap is attached.

-A mainspring in a housing called a barrel powers a mechanical watch.
-The mainspring when wound by hand, unwinds very slowly, transmitting power to a system of interconnected gearwheels called the gear train.
-This in turn is connected to the escapement mechanism consisting of a wheel and a pallet fork, which transmits impulses to the balance wheel, making it oscillate.
-This is the element, which makes the characteristic ticking noise.
+A type of watch movement.
+When wound by hand, the mainspring unwinds very slowly and transmitts power to a system of interconnected gearwheels called the gear train.
+This in turn is connected to the escapement mechanism consisting of a wheel and a pallet fork, which transmits impulses to the balance wheel making it oscillate.
+This is the element which makes the characteristic ticking noise.
 There is a further train, which moves the hands of the watch.
 Click to read more about mechanical watches.

-A setting in which the stone is secured by many tiny beads (hence "mille grains") of metal.
+Getting its name from a "thousand grains" this is a setting in which a stone is secured by many tiny beads (hence "mille grains") of metal.
 It also refers to a band of metal that is decorated with tiny beads of metal.

 A hardened watch glass (or crystal) that is scratch resistant.

-When used for diamonds - all total weights of diamonds that we quote are guaranteed minimum weights.
-This ensures that you know what you are getting from us.
-Due to the importance of matching stone sizes, weights under 10 points are approximate, but even then, we ensure that the average weight of the items we sell is at least as much as we quote and frequently it will weigh a little more than this.
+All weights (carats) of diamonds that we quote are guaranteed minimum weights.
+Due to the importance of matching stone sizes, diamond weights under 10 points (10pts/0.10ct) are approximate, but even then, we ensure that the average weight is at least as much as we quote and frequently it may weigh more than this.